Miranda Butler

 In 2020, Miranda appeared with Amanda Weston KC in EOG v SSHD [2020] EWHC 3310 (Admin), a successful challenge to the prohibition on working and lack of support for certain victims of trafficking.
 The High Court declared that the Home Office’s policy, which failed to provide any route to leave to remain or right to work for potential victims of trafficking, was unlawful.

 Miranda has acted in a number of challenges that have led to beneficial changes in Home Office policy regarding the support given to victims of trafficking.
 She was instructed in NN & LP v SSHD, a successful challenge to the 45-day limit to support for recognised victims of trafficking.
 As a result of this litigation, the Home Secretary agreed to withdraw this challenge and remove the time limit which had previously been imposed on victims of trafficking seeking to access support.
-Miranda is currently led by Samantha Knights KC in a challenge to the level of financial support provided to victims of trafficking.
+Miranda also acted in PM v SSHD, a successful challenge to the cessation of support given to victims of trafficking, led by Samantha Knights KC.

 Miranda acted with Alex Goodman in YPG v SSHD, a challenge to the reduced levels of support available for victims of trafficking who are pregnant or have young children.
 The Home Office amended their policy as a result of this litigation, leading to higher rates of support for victims of trafficking.